yangfei4913438/redis-full/README.md

 ## Be careful!
     - The GET method and SET method is depend on each other!
-    - Objects are stored in the redis before will first serialized using JSON.
+    - Before the Objects are stored to redis, it will first serialized using JSON.
-    - Objects were taken out from the redis, before using, will first deserialization using JSON.
+    - Objects were taken out from the redis, before using, it will first deserialization using JSON.

 # Document
 `Please be patient...`